downthecrop/2009scape-mirror/README.md

 <h4>Note: It is required for a developer submitting a PR to use Intellij IDEA as your integrated development environment.</h4>

 * Intellij IDEA
-* Java SE Development Kit Version 1.8
+* Java SE Development Kit Version 1.8/OpenJDK 1.8 (preferred)
 * Gradle (optional - Installs with Intellij on project build)
 * Xampp